danbev/learning-ai/notes/llava.md

        ...
 1023   [0    ...
 1023]
 ```
-Now, notice that the dimensios of `cur` don't add up to the dimensions of
+Now, notice that the dimensions of `cur` don't add up to the dimensions of
 the weight matrix `model.layers[il].q_w`.
 I usually think of the weight matrix
 as functions on each row and they take a number of parameters, and when we
 perform matrix multiplication we take a column from the other matrix and pass